V-MalM/Analysis-Using-Python/README.md

    * The following analysis is printed to the terminal and the same result is written to output text file 'analysis/budget_analysis.txt'
    <br><img src="https://user-images.githubusercontent.com/81383838/120222188-2a958880-c205-11eb-841a-8548d1d0f7f6.jpg" width="500">

-#### Important: Run main.py from pyBank as current working direcory
+#### Important: Run 'main.py' from PyBank as current working direcory
 ###### eRRORS !!!!
 What ERRORS ????
-* Handled Filenotfound errors in case the script cannot find the source or destination folders/file
+* Handled 'Filenotfound' errors in case the script cannot find the source or destination folders/file
-* Made sure ZeroDivisionError doent occur
+* Made sure 'ZeroDivisionError' doesn't occur
 * REST ASSURED, The code runs error free.
 Just Follow these detailed instructions ....